davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

 - This should download the starter code to your in a directory called `cs475-hwk1-wordstat`.
 After you've done this, you can work freely from VS Code or any other editor.
 You should see these files inside your new homework directory:

 - `Makefile` - Do not make changes to this file.
 It is used for compiling
-- `defs.h` - This file defines some global constants
 - `menu.h` - This file should contain menu-option constants and function declarations
 - `menu.c` - You will implement the functions declared in `menu.h` in this file
 - `stats.h` - This file should contain constants, `WordStats` struct declaration, function declarations